ArcticSlayy/ReClass.NET/README.md

 This is a port of ReClass to the .NET platform with lots of additional features.

-![Notepad++ open in ReClass.NET (old, Windows 7)](assets/imgs/notepad++-demo.jpg)
+![Notepad++ open in ReClass.NET (old, Windows 7)](assets/imgs/notepad++-demo.jpg) **
+No credit to me for the DarkMode and Edit Text Color option.
+These are just a combination of two users solutions which I added as this was my preferred options, and using black in the original repo made text when editing the address invisible.

+https://github.com/ReClassNET/ReClass.NET/pull/247 - Text Color by Derrik
+https://github.com/ReClassNET/ReClass.NET/issues/272 - Dark mode by RealPacket
+**

 ## Features